richardthegit/rb-micropy-deploy/readme.md

     src # Project sourcecode
         my_app.py

-    rb-micropy-deploy # This repo

     libs
-        rb-micropy-core   # Dependency
+        rb-micropy-deploy # This repo - ignored (no 'src' subdirectory) rb-micropy-core   # Dependency
             src
                 rb
                     core
                         file.py

-When you run *rb-micropy-deploy/deploy.py*, the hierarchy copied to the device looks like this:
+When you run *libs/rb-micropy-deploy/deploy.py .*, the hierarchy copied to the device looks like this:

     my_app.py
     rb